-Influenced by the expansionary monetary policy of the ECB and high euro area banking system liquidity, short-term interest rates on the European money market remained in negative territory until the end of 2017.
-The overnight interest rate on the euro area banking market, EONIA, ended the month of December at -0.35%, and the six-month EURIBOR at -0.27% (Figure 24).
-The risk premium of European emerging market countries did not change significantly over the last three months; however, compared with the level recorded at the beginning of the year, the risk premium for Croatia saw the most substantial decrease (of 124 basis points).
-Standing at 96 basis points at the end of the December, the risk premium for Croatia was almost the same as the risk premiums for Bulgaria and Romania (Figure 25).
+Influenced by the high euro area banking system liquidity, short-term interest rates on the European money market remained in negative territory in early 2018.
+The overnight interest rate on the euro area banking market, EONIA, ended the month of January at -0.36%, and the six-month EURIBOR dropped to its all-time low of -0.28% (Figure 24).
+Following the decrease of 124 basis points in 2017, the risk premium for Croatia in January 2018 continued to decline moderately, standing at 86 basis points at the end of the month (Figure 25).

-The liquidity of the domestic financial system aided by the CNB's expansionary monetary policy remained high during the last two months of 2017 as well.
-A total of HRK 6.1bn was generated by the purchase of foreign exchange from banks in November and, particularly, December, contributing to the all-time high average surplus kuna liquidity of HRK 19.1bn in December.
-As a result of high liquidity, no significant turnover was recorded on the domestic interbank overnight market, and the average interest rate stood at 0.10% (Figure 54).
-At the same time, the interest rate on one-year kuna T-bills without a currency clause fell to its all-time low of 0.20% in December.
+Early in 2018, the domestic interbank money market was under the influence of very high liquidity boosted by the CNB's expansionary monetary policy.
+The record high liquidity surplus of HRK 19.1bn of December 2017 increased additionally in January after the purchase of foreign currency from banks, and on average stood at HRK 26.2bn.
+This contributed to a further decline in the average weighted interest rate on overnight interbank loans, which fell to 0.09% in January (Figure 54).
+The interest rate on one-year kuna T-bills without a currency clause fell to its all-time low of 0.11% in December.

-Interest rates on new bank loans to non-financial corporations and households fell in October and November 2017 (Figures 28, 29 and 30).
-In corporate loans, interest rates on kuna loans for working capital with a currency clause granted for the first time saw the most substantial decline (Figure 31), while in household loans, interest rates on renegotiated housing loans in domestic currency decreased the most (Figure 32), along with the interest rates on consumer loans in kuna granted for the first time (Figure 33).
-Interest rates on time deposits increased in October and November, most notably on those of non-financial corporations, due to the change in the structure of time deposits (Figures 34 and 35).
-As a result of the trends described above, the spread between interest rates on loans and deposits shrank in November, with the spread between interest rates on new loans and deposits standing at 5.58 percentage points, and the spread between interest rates on loans and deposits at 4.82 percentage points (Figure 37).
+Interest rates on new bank loans granted to households and corporations continued to decline in the fourth quarter of 2017 (Figures 28, 29 and 30).
+The average interest rate on original new corporate loans for working capital (particularly loans in kuna indexed to foreign currency) continued to decrease more strongly than the average interest rate on original new investment loans (Figure 31).
+On the other hand, interest rates on original new housing loans and consumer loans continued to decrease equally, dropping to 3.4%, i.e. 6.6% in December respectively (Figures 32 and 33).
+Interest rates on household time deposits continued to decrease very moderately, while they increased slightly for non-financial corporations (Figures 34 and 35).
+As a result of the trends described above, the spread between interest rates on total new loans and deposits in 2017 shrank to 5.3 percentage points, while the gap between interest rate spreads on loans and deposits remained at 4.8 percentage points (Figure 37).